ekrich/sblas/README.md

 converted to [LLVM IR](http://llvm.org/).
 Finally LLVM code is optimized and compiled by [Clang](http://clang.llvm.org/) to produce a native executable.

+## New for 0.5.0

+A higher level API has been started but only for one function `dnrm2`.
+This API allows the developer to pass Scala `Array`s, which are Garbage Collection (GC) managed, directly to a function to be read or for a result.
+If the input to the function is a matrix then the `Array` is in row major order like it would be in C. Each row in the matrix is read from the array before the next row.

+This API results in a zero overhead call to the CBLAS API because no data is copied.
+It should perform as fast as C after the arrays are initialized.
+For those wanting to know; this uses an experimental API that allows the caller to get a pointer to the first element in the array (after the array object header).
+The data is housed in the array so the API can just work on the raw data in the array.

 ## Getting started
 [![Maven Central](https://img.shields.io/maven-central/v/org.ekrich/sblas_native0.4_3.svg)](https://maven-badges.herokuapp.com/maven-central/org.ekrich/sblas_native0.4_3)